Nooch98/Organizer/README.md

 * 1- You can create a python project using venv
 * 2- You can add projects from any language you already have on your team
 * 3- You can open any of the previously added projects from the editor you select
 * 4- You can directly open a github project by giving it the github url and the app will clone it and open the project.
 Added to this, it will also be saved in the organizer so you can add a description to know more about the projects since the name will use the name of the repository.
+Even so, it is recommended to create a folder to save this repository to avoid possible failures of the app since that function is not yet completely finished.
 * 5- You can delete projects completely from your PC
 * 6- If the projects that have been saved have a github repository and the repository url has been added, you can access it by double clicking on the url